dgop92/find-your-gap-api/README.md

 Find your gap was created to find common gaps (free hours between the U classes) given the schedules from a group of classmates

-this project is the api, [click here to look the client side](https://github.com/DgxProjects29/find-your-gap)
+This project is the API, [click here to look the client side](https://github.com/dgop92/find-your-gap)

 ## Project setup